 restrictions also apply, therefore please refer to the 'Easement guidelines for

-third party development' for further details or if in any doubt about the
+third party development' for further details.
+If you are in any doubt about the

 TransGrid Easement Compensation Brochure